atuttle/semaphore/README.md

 Based on the `userAttributes` and your flag definitions, `checkForUser()` returns true or false.

-# Why not just use config settings?

-You could do that, sure.
-But the value proposition of feature flags is that they can be toggled independendtly of deploying code changes to your application, and often much more rapidly.
-They can take effect as quickly as you can update the flag state on your application.

-(How you do that is left as an exercise for you.
-Once I've implemented it in my app I'll probably blog about how I did it and link to that blog post from here.)

-ALSO, feature flags allow you to dynamically segment the user population.
-As we'll see below, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.

-# Installation & Usage

-TBD

 ## User Attributes

 `userAttributes` is a structure containing... anything you want.
-You'll want it to be flat (no nested properties), and contain all user-data and environment-data necessary to evaluate a flag.
+You'll want it to be flat (no nested structs), and contain all user-data and environment-data necessary to evaluate a flag.
 (Or to put it another way: include anything that you might want to use to create user segments.)
 For example:

 ```js
 {